walkerlj0/Selenium_Course_Example_Code/content/chapters/right-click.md

 ## Outro

 To learn more about context menus, you can read [this write-up from the Tree House blog](http://blog.teamtreehouse.com/building-html5-context-menus).
-And for more thorough examples on working with keyboard keys and JavaScript alerts in your Selenium tests, check out tips [61](http://elementalselenium.com/tips/61-keyboard-keys) and [51](http://elementalselenium.com/tips/51-javascript-alerts).
+And for more thorough examples on working with JavaScript alerts and keyboard keys, be sure to check out chapters 14 and 15.

 Happy Testing!